-This class is open to all CS graduate students.
+This class is open to undergraduate students who have taken COMP 301 and to all CS graduate students.
 Students should have familiarity with propositional logic and a basic understanding of proof by induction.
-Undergraduate CS students and graduate students outside the CS department who wish to take the class should attend the first week of class and speak to the instructor at the end of class to obtain permission.
+Undergraduate CS students and graduate students outside the CS department who wish to enroll in the course should attend the first week of class and speak to the instructor to obtain permission.